 - in 2008, the manufacturing sector grew 2.6% compared to 2007, with traditional manufacturing industries increasing 3.2% due primarily to an increase in manufacturing of petroleum products (9.1%), other manufacturing industries (3.1%), manufacture of beverages and tobacco (4.3%), grain mill products (3.4%), and sugar production (0.7%).
 Free trade zone manufacturing declined by 1.1% in 2008; - in 2009, the manufacturing sector contracted by 1.2%, in spite of the growth of 1.0% of the traditional manufacturing industries as a consequence of a 5.1% increase in grain mill products, a 4.5% increase in sugar production and a 2.4% increase in other manufacturing industries.
 Manufacturing in the free trade zones declined by 14.6% compared to 2008, reflecting the lower demand for textile goods from the United States principally as a result of the global financial crisis.
-See "-Secondary Production-Manufacturing-Free Trade Zones" and "Balance of Payments and Foreign Trade-Foreign Trade;" - in 2010, the manufacturing sector grew 7.2% compared to 2009, influenced by the 7.7% growth in the traditional manufacturing industries due primarily to a 13.4% increase in the production of grain mill products, a 12.0% increase in the manufacture of beverages and tobacco, a 7.8% increase in the manufacturing of petroleum products, and a 7.3% increase in other manufacturing industries.
+See "-Secondary Production-Manufacturing-Free Trade Zones" and "Balance of Payments and Foreign Trade," - in 2010, the manufacturing sector grew 7.2% compared to 2009, influenced by the 7.7% growth in the traditional manufacturing industries due primarily to a 13.4% increase in the production of grain mill products, a 12.0% increase in the manufacture of beverages and tobacco, a 7.8% increase in the manufacturing of petroleum products, and a 7.3% increase in other manufacturing industries.
 Manufacturing in free trade zones showed signs of recovery at the end of 2010 and exhibited growth for the first time since 2005, increasing 3.4% compared to 2009; - in 2011, the manufacturing sector grew 6.1% compared to 2010, with traditional manufacturing industries growing at a 5.1% rate, driven mainly by the 5.9% expansion in other manufacturing industries, 3.1% growth in the production of sugar, and 1.2% growth in the manufacture of beverages and tobacco.
-Manufacturing in free trade zones grew by 14.1%, driven by the positive performance of textile manufacturing and other manufacturing industries; and - in 2012, the manufacturing sector grew 0.9% compared to 2011, driven primarily by growth of 1.0% in traditional manufacturing due to the expansion in sugar production (5.1%), manufacture of beverages and tobacco (9.3%), and other manufacturing industries (0.1%).
-These results were partially offset by a contraction in the activity of grain mills products and the manufacturing of petroleum products, which declined by 10.7% and 7.7%, respectively.
+Manufacturing in free trade zones grew by 14.1%, driven by the positive performance of textile manufacturing and other manufacturing industries.
+These increases were complemented by an increase in the value of exports in U.S. dollars of 15.8%, principally as a result of an increase of 31.7% in textile manufacturing, and an 8.7% increase in other manufacturing industries; and - in 2012, the manufacturing sector grew 0.9% compared to 2011, driven primarily by growth of 1.0% in traditional manufacturing due to the expansion in sugar production (5.1%), manufacture of beverages and tobacco (9.3%), and other manufacturing industries (0.1%).
+These results were partially offset by contraction in the activity of grain mills products and the manufacturing of petroleum products, which declined by 10.7% and 7.7%, respectively.
 Likewise, manufacturing in free trade zones reflected a decrease of 0.3%, as a result of the contraction in the manufacture of textile goods.